-- 1. Any services listed by the U.S. Department of Homeland Security's Cybersecurity and Infrastructure Security Agency (CISA) in its Guidance on the Essential Critical Infrastructure Workforce
+- 1. Any services listed by the U.S. Department of Homeland Security's Cybersecurity and Sinfrastructure Security Agency (CISA) in its Guidance on the Essential Critical Infrastructure Workforce

-- 2. Religions services
+- 2. Religious services

 - 3. Local government operations

 - 4. Child-care services

 - 5. Youth camps

 - 6. Recreational sports programs for youths and adults

 - 7. Professional, collegiate, or similar sporting events

 - 8. Swimming pools

 - 9. Water parks

 - 10. Museums and libraries

 - 11. Zoos, aquariums, natural caverns, and similar facilities

-- 12. Rodeos and equestrian events,
+- 12. Rodeos and equestrian events

-- 13. Amusement parks and carnivals
+- 13. Amusement parks

-An entity or organizer of any large gatherings or events under excepted activities (6) through (13) must implement a health and safety policy that requires all employees, visitors, or customers to the entity's premises or other facilities wear face coverings when in an area or performing an activity which will necessarily involve close contact or proximity to co-workers or the public where six feet of separation is not feasible, temperature/symptom screening, and protocols for maintaining social distancing during the gathering.
+Occupancy limitations as set out by Executive Order GA-28 and a proclamation amending Executive Order GA-28 relating to mass gatherings apply.
+An entity or organizer of any large gatherings or events under excepted activities (6) through (13) must implement a Health and Safety Policy that requires all employees, visitors, or customers to the entity's premises or other facilities wear face coverings when in an area or performing an activity which will necessarily involve close contact or proximity to co-workers or the public where six feet of separation is not feasible, temperature/symptom screening, and protocols for maintaining social distancing during the 20 AUG 28 Reathering.
+Failure to develop and implement the Health and Safety Policy required by this Addendum may result in a fine not to exceed \$1,000 for each violation.